-11. Is there a Checklist for offering the POCC23 for recruitment purposes?
+18. Is there a Checklist for offering the POCC23 for recruitment purposes?

-A checklist which is designed for use by those responsible for recruitment and contracting of new consultants to the health service will issue.
+A checklist which is designed for use by those responsible for recruitment and contracting of new consultants to the health service has issued, available here.

 Changes to Location and Duties: